-How to we find the joy in this season?
+How do we find the joy in this season?

 I promise these ways won’t take more time out of your cramped schedule.
 I promise that you will get more than the effort it takes.

-Take a moment, look into your cashier’s eyes and with a smile and say “Merry Christmas”.
+Take a moment, look into your cashier’s eyes and with a smile say “Thank You”.
 Taking a just second to really wish happiness to a woe-be-gone over worked store employee is really cool.
 Just wait and watch for the smile back, even if their holiday is not Christmas, just the sincere wish will mean so much.
-It also helps to add a sincere “thank you”.

 Leave a big tip and don’t make a big deal out of it.
 When you are finished with your rushed meal at I-Hop, the local diner, or whatever fast food spot, just leave a huge tip.
-These servers have been on their feet for hours, serving Scrooges.
+These servers have been on their feet for hours(or out of work).
 What a gift it is to be able to express your gratitude with a little extra on the table.

 Compliment your spouse often.
 For that matter compliment everyone all week.
-Studies show that we all have more positive experiences that negative, but that the negative live longer in our hearts.
+Studies show that we all have more positive experiences than negative, but that the negative live longer in our hearts.
 This week, text, email, Facebook nice things to people.
-After Christmas we can go back to correcting everyone but this week find something nice to say to someone everyday.

 Stop off at a thrift store or a Goodwill shopping store and give the cashier some money for the next person(s) in line.
 I know some of us do something similar at Starbucks or Dunkin’ Donuts but rather than buy coffee for someone who can already afford it, how about something for someone who might be having a hard time making their miracle happen.